How to challenge an international arrest warrant (red notices and diffusions)

 The member country requests the Interpol Red Notice from the General Secretariat.
 It is issued by Interpol upon a member country’s request based on a valid national arrest warrant.

-As not all Interpol Red Notices are published, it might be hard to tell whether you have one.
-Unknowingly being on the Interpol Red Notice list might lead to airport arrests.
-If you think you may have an Interpol notice, call our extradition attorneys, who will seek Interpol information on your behalf.
+Not all Interpol Red Notices are publicly available, making it challenging to know if you have one.
+Unawareness of being on this list can result in airport arrests.
+If you suspect you might have an Interpol notice, contact our extradition attorneys, who will request Interpol information on your behalf.

-Information requests must be filed in English, French, Arabic, or Spanish.
-When we propose the suggestion, the Commission for the Control of Files (CCF) will verify the Interpol Information System for a match (IIS).
-The CCF will choose whether to rectify or remove an entry against you.
-The CCF will notify the General Secretariat if it updates or deletes the entry (IPSG).
+Requests for information must be in English, French, Arabic, or Spanish.
+Upon our request, the Commission for the Control of Files (CCF) will check the Interpol Information System for any matches (IIS).
+The CCF will then decide whether to amend or remove your entry, and if so, notify the General Secretariat (IPSG).

 Success depends on ensuring the information request meets the standards.
 Our extradition attorneys are skilled at submitting such information requests.